-Your child looks at you with disgust, rolls her eyes and says, “You can’t tell me what to do” and turns on the television to tune you out.
-Do you - send her to her room, leave the room for a minute to get yourself together in preparation for dealing with the situation, or ignore the behavior?
+Your child looks at you with disgust, rolls her eyes and says, “You can’t tell me what to do,” and turns on the television to tune you out.
+Do you:

-If you are a parent, you have probably encountered at least one of these situations and have been confused about the best way to discipline your children.
+If you are a parent, you have probably encountered at least one of these situations and have been confused about the best way to discipline your child.

 Many of today’s popular sitcoms and commercials portray children in adult roles with little respect for their parents.
 The parents on the other hand are shown as ignorant, out of touch with the culture, dumb and not smart enough to raise a child.
 Innocent and comical as it may appear, this role reversal seems to encourage children to be disrespectful to their parents and other adults, discounting their authority and understanding about life issues.

 If a child wants to do something and their parents say no, they just sneak around their backs and do it anyway.
 Instead of earning money to buy new shoes, many teens believe their parents should foot the bill.
 The idea of doing chores around the house without being paid is often referred to by many young people as unfair and beyond the call of duty.

 Leman believes that allowing young people to operate in this manner is not preparing them for the real world.